 In addition to the change in his FAR, the Company identified that the Managing Director's Short Term Incentive (STI) opportunity in FY19 was well below that offered at Comparator Businesses.
-As advised in the FY19 Remuneration Report, in FY20 the STI opportunity for the Managing Director was increased from 50 per cent to 100 per cent of FAR, with any amounts declared under the STI programme above 50 per cent of FAR settled in equity over the following two vears (FY21 and FY22) subject to ongoing service and malus.
-The Managing Director's STI Key Performance Indicators (KPIs) have also been reweighted such that financial KPI weights have almost doubled, to 40 per cent of scorecard outcomes, up from 25 per cent.
+As advised in the FY19 Remuneration Report, in FY20 the STI opportunity for the Managing Director was increased from 50% to 100% of FAR, with any amounts declared under the STI programme above 50% of FAR settled in equity over the following two years (FY21 and FY22) subject to ongoing service and malus.
+The Managing Director's STI Key Performance Indicators (KPIs) have also been reweighted such that financial KPI weights have almost doubled, to 40% of scorecard outcomes, up from 25%.